svenssonjoel/lispBM/doc/lbmref.md

 ### eq

 Compare values for equality.
-The `eq` operation implements structural equiality.
+The `eq` operation implements structural equality.
 The form of an 'eq` expression is `(eq expr1 ... exprN)`.
  Structural equality means that the values must have the identical in memory representations to be considered equal.

 <table>